Economic Growth, Cycles and Policy

 • financial market stability

-The problem is that this multitude of goals often anno be reached simultaneously, requiring some trade-offs.
+The problem is that this multitude of goals often cannot be reached simultaneously, requiring some trade-offs.

-We speak by of discretionary policy when the central bank can choose its policy period by period.
+We speak by of discretionary policy the central bank can choose its policy period by period.

-We speak of rule-based monetary policy when policy is constrained by a previously announced rule or commitment.
+We speak of rule-based monetary policy policy is constrained by a previously announced rule or commitment.

-At first look, a discretionary policy seems superior to a less-flexible rule based, however, when current policy affects private expectatios for the future, discretion may lead to inferior outcomes.
+At first look, a discretionary policy seems superior to a less-flexible rule based, however, current policy affects private expectations for the future, discretion may lead to inferior outcomes.

 (Since the early 1990s, many countries have moved towards a more rule-based monetary system, largely independent by the government).

-On the other side, a dicretionary-policy has some major drawbacks and the most important is the so-called Time Inconsistency Problem.
+On the other side, discretionary policy has some major drawbacks, and the most important is the so-called Time Inconsistency Problem.

 The Time Inconsistency Problem

-The classic analysis of this problmes comes from Kydlan and Prescott, that, for this achievement, received the Nobel Prize.
+The classic analysis of these problems comes from Kydland and Prescott, that, for this achievement, received the Nobel Prize.

-A plan is time inconsistent if it is judjed optimal at , but at the same decision maker prefers to revise the plan, even though no new relevant information is available and the current enviroment has not yet changed.
+A plan is time inconsistent if it is judged optimal at , but at the same decision maker prefers to revise the plan, even though no new relevant information is available and the current environment has not yet changed.

 (This problem is also linked with credibility: announcements are no longer credible if one knows that they will later changed).